TritonDataCenter/rfd/rfd/0055/README.md

 Unmounting is made more complex due to the vfs chain on a mountpoint.
-When the final unmount of a vfs occurs, it is possible that the vfs is the first element in the chain (`v_vfsmountedhere`) on the mountpoint, or it might be someplace else in the chain.
-The chain must be managed properly so that the vnode continues to be a mountpoint for any remaining filesystems mounted there.
+When the final unmount of a vfs occurs, it is possible that the vfs is the first element in the list (`v_vfsmountedhere`) on the mountpoint, or it might be someplace else in the list.
+The list must be managed properly so that the vnode continues to be a mountpoint for any remaining filesystems mounted there.

-### Handling mountpoints during lookup
+### Handling Mountpoints During Lookup

 The lookup code path is the central point where paths resolve into vnodes.
 Everything funnels through `lookuppnvp()`.
 This function handles traversing